 - notes on what you did, how you did it and what you learned.

-How can I be sure testers are completing their training logs?
+How can I be sure testers are completing their training records/logs?

-Remember that if DVSA come into your premises for a site visit you, as the MOT Manager, need to produce 5 years worth of training records – if all your testers keep their training logs in their tool boxes you may not be able to produce them if they are out of the businesson that day.
-Whilst it is possible for testers to keep their records digitally it is a safer option for you to have a physical copy in your MOT Compliance Folder.
+Remember that if DVSA come into your premises for a site visit you, as the MOT Manager, need to produce 5 years’ worth of training records – if all your testers keep their training logs in their tool boxes you may not be able to produce them if they are out of the business on that day.
+All training logs from 24/25 forward will be digital but there should still be paper copies for previous years until there are 5 years on the system.

-Why is it essential for testers to keep training logs?
+Why is it essential for MOT testers to keep training logs?

 It’s a crucial step in ensuring that your MOT testing station complies with the latest regulations and standards.
 By keeping up-to-date training logs, you can demonstrate to the DVSA that your testers are fully qualified and compliant with legislation.